slyval/guidelines/SAP Commerce/Commerce Conventions.md

 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.

 - An interface should be created for all services, facades and data access objects.
 The exception is only when a service is inheriting an existing implementation and not defining new publicly accessible methods
-- When creating an interface, the name:
+- When creating an interface, the name should :

-	- Should convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface
+	- convey intent and must not contain the any special prefixes or suffixes to indicate that it's an interface
 	- Should be in **Pascal** case
 	- Should be alphanumeric